Urban Seeds email updates are a great way to keep up with what’s new and tasty in our local-food community.

-Urban Seeds is the lead organization for the new Community Bulk Food Buying Club (CBFBC).
-Thanks to a generous grant from Welborn Baptist Foundation, we are able to collaborate with several community partners to initiate this project with the goal of diminishing food-insecurity in the Evansville area.
-The CBFBC has two key strategies:
+Urban Seeds is the lead organization for the new Community Food Buying Club (CFBC).
+Thanks to a generous grant from Welborn Baptist Foundation, we are able to collaborate with several community partners to initiate this project with the goal of diminishing nutrient-insecurity in the Evansville area.
+The CFBC has two key strategies:

-There is a delicate balance between the importance of filling empty bellies and that of embracing our moral obligation to fill those empty bellies with foods that nourish, as opposed to deplete, our health and well-being.
-Families living with food-insecurity are often relegated to the lowest nutritional value foods due to their low cost.
+There is a delicate balance between the importance of filling empty bellies and that of embracing our moral obligation to fill those empty bellies with foods that nourish–as opposed to deplete–our health and well-being.
+Families living with nutrient-insecurity are often relegated to the lowest nutritional value foods due to the low cost of those foods.
 Unfortunately, those foods happen to be highly processed with additives and chemicals, some of which are linked to diminished learning capacity and behavior challenges in children, as well as being associated with chronic disease states later in life, such as obesity and diabetes.

 Meal Planning and Shopping & Cooking on a Budget education and demonstrations are at the foundation of our community outreach.
 Dispelling the myth that “healthy” meals are too expensive and time consuming to prepare, we share practical tips for planning culturally familiar meals that are cost-effective, easy to prepare, and most importantly, delicious!
 We are available to teach to large and small community audiences or to provide pleasing and nourishing food samples at community events.